Statistical inference in two-stage observation models including algorithmic randomness: Introduction

 \section{Introduction}

 As large complex datasets are becoming increasingly common in many areas, there is an increasing demand for fast computing and data analysis.
-Randomized algorithms, such as randomized sketching and random projections, are a promising approach, see \cite{vempala2005random,halko2011algorithm, mahoney2011randomized,woodruff2014sketching,drineas2016randnla,Lee:Ng:2020} and references therein.
-These methods construct a small randomized ``sketch" of the data while retaining essential properties, and use it as a surrogate for the initial data in further analysis.
-This reduces the amount of computations required for data analysis.
+Randomized algorithms, such as stochastic gradient descent methods in optimization \citep[e.g.][]{spall2005introduction,bottou2018optimization}, Monte Carlo methods in numerical computation \citep[e.g.,][]{mcbook,practicalqmc}, randomized methods for principal component analysis \citep[e.g.,][]{halko2011algorithm}, as well as randomized sketching and random projections \citep[e.g.,][]{vempala2005random, mahoney2011randomized,woodruff2014sketching,Lee:Ng:2020}, are promising approaches.
+Randomization reduces the amount of computations required for data analysis.
 However, randomization can also produce variability in the outputs, even for the same inputs.
 This leads to the challenge of interpreting and quantifying the uncertainty of the outputs.

-One can view this problem as \emph{statistical inference}, by considering the output of a randomized algorithm as an estimate of the unknown parameter equal to the exact solution.
-Recently works \citep[e.g.,][etc]{lopes2018error,ahfock2021statistical,lee2022least} have studied such statistical inference problems in the important example of least squares regression.
+One can view this problem as \emph{statistical inference}, by considering the output of a randomized algorithm as an estimate of the exact solution.
+Recent works \citep[e.g.,][etc]{lopes2018error,ahfock2021statistical,lee2022least} have studied such statistical inference problems in the important example of least squares regression, as well as for certain specific stochastic optimization algorithms \citep[e.g.,][etc]{toulis2017asymptotic,fang2018bootstrap, li2018statistical,chen2020statistical}.
 However, at the moment, there is no general methodology for performing statistical inference when using \emph{general randomized algorithms} in \emph{general computational problems}.
-Moreover, the existing approaches for statistical inference in least squares regression do not consider the growing dimensional case.

-In this paper, we develop a general framework and set of methods for statistical inference based on randomized algorithms.
-We study how to perform statistical inference for any numerical quantity based on the output of any randomized algorithm.
+In this paper, we develop a general framework and set of methods for statistical inference based the output of a randomized algorithm.
 We view the \emph{data as deterministic} and the stochasticity as induced by the randomized algorithm.
-We develop methods for asymptotic inference that rest on establishing the limiting distribution of the output of a sequence of randomized algorithm over a sequence of problems.
+Our key conclusion is that one can perform statistical inference for the target of a sequence of randomized algorithms, as long as---in the limit---their outputs fluctuate around the target according to any (possibly unknown) probability distribution.
+We then develop methods for asymptotic inference that estimate this limiting distribution.